Arkiralor/overloaded_iterables/README.md

 1. `<class>.insert()`

-    - Inserts `num` elements towards the end of the object.
+    - Inserts `value` towards the end of the object.
     - Arguments: `self`, `value: any`
     - Returns: `None` _(is an in-place method)_
     - Example: